December 24, 2015Updated Company Information

 |Executive Officer, General Manager KYUSHU Branch||HIDEKI HAGIWARA*3|

-*1 AKIRA TAKAHASHI will be appointed as Executive Senior Manager in charge of Sales Promotion as of October 1.
+*1 AKIRA TAKAHASHI will be appointed as Executive Senior Manager in charge of Sales Promotion as

 *2 GEN TAKENOUCHI will be appointed as Advisor as of October 1.